 Many people want to become homeowners but shortchange themselves when it comes to qualifying.
 This is especially true with prospective first time home buyers who have not been through the process before.
-Often visions of being the perfect buyer, scare someone into renting versus owning a home.
-Misunderstandings, such as having a very high credit score and large down payments, run rampant in the minds of buyers.
+Often visions of being the perfect buyer scare someone into renting versus owning a home.
+Misunderstandings, such as needing a very high credit score and having large down payments run rampant in the minds of buyers.
 However, using a few very doable tips will help a first time home buyer get into a home with potentially minimal credit.

 What Does Limited Credit Look Like?

 When we say limited credit, we mean credit reporting to the credit bureaus.
 Every mortgage lender will pull a buyer’s credit report, which generally pulls all three bureaus.
 Just think, if a buyer wants to borrow $75,000, $100,000, or $200,000, lenders want to see a track history of paying bills on time.